back to top

 • Exposure Value: Aperture is one of three settings that controls exposure value.
 For any given amount of light, there is an exposure value.
 You combine the three elements of exposure to provide the right amount of light for your photo.
 Aperture is one element.
 The other settings are ISO and shutter speed.

-Graphic showing apertures sizes from wide apertures to narrow apertures
+Graphic showing apertures sizes from a wide aperture to narrow aperture

 A wide aperture does more than change how much light reaches your sensor or film.
 Understanding the effects of aperture is essential for getting the most out of your photography.

 It’s important to note that, for this discussion, an aperture of f/2.8 is considered a wide aperture (large).
-You need this aperture setting or even larger to achieve some of the effects we discuss.
+You must use this aperture setting or even larger to achieve some of the effects we discuss.

 Depth of Field With Wide Apertures

 When you focus your camera, you, of course, choose a subject to focus on.
-This, for example, could be a person in a portrait photo.
+For instance, it could be a person in a portrait photo.
 One main effect of your aperture is how much is focused in front and behind the focal point.

 Bokeh